api3dao/old-api3-docs/docs/next/reference/protocols/request-response/airnode.md

 An Airnode is identified by the default address of a BIP 44 wallet (with the path m/44'/60'/0'/0/0).

 To accomplish this an Airnode is assigned a mnemonic which is used to derived a wallet, known as the `airnode-wallet`.
-The wallet's default address becomes the Airnode's identifier, know as the `airnodeAddress`.
-The `airnodeAddress` is used to identify the Airnode across all chains.
+The wallet's default address becomes the Airnode's identifier, know as the `airnodeAddress` which is used to identify the Airnode across all chains.

 The process by which this happens is simple:

-- The API provider uses the [deployer's](../../deployer-commands.md#deploy) `deploy` command to create a new Airnode, with or without supplying a mnemonic.
+- The API provider uses the [deployer's](../../deployer-commands.md#deploy) `deploy` command to create a new Airnode and supplies a mnemonic defined in the config.json as `nodeSettings.airnodeWalletMnemonic`.
-- `deploy` uses the supplied mnemonic (or generates one if not supplied) to generate the `airnode-wallet`.
+- `deploy` uses the supplied mnemonic to generate the `airnode-wallet`.
 - `deploy` uses the default address of the `airnode-wallet` as the `airnodeAddress`.
 - `deploy` returns output which includes the `airnodeAddress`.